How to check your masters

 Volume-match when comparing different masters to each other

-In order to avoid volume bias creeping into your notes, make sure you compare different masters while listening at the same apparent volume, before deciding on which sound you prefer.
+In order to avoid volume bias creeping into your notes, make sure you compare masters from different studios while listening at the same apparent volume, before deciding on which sound you prefer.

-If you’re comparing two different masters to each other, and one is a little softer than the other, just turn it up a little to match the volume of the louder one, before you generate a note.
+If one of your masters is a bit softer than the other, just turn it up to match the volume of the louder one, before you generate a note.

 Listen on a variety of playback systems, and avoid built-in phone and computer speakers